LauJensen/clojureql/README.md

 =========

 ClojureQL is an abstraction layer sitting on top of standard low-level JDBC SQL integration.
-It lets you interact with a database through a series of objects which work as Clojure data types.
+It lets you interact with a database through objects which work as Clojure data types and thus can be composed and extended.

 ClojureQL is modeled around the primitives defined in Relational Algebra. http://en.wikipedia.org/wiki/Relational_algebra